 What should I do the night before my surgery?

 - When do I need to stop eating or drinking?

 - What medicines should I take the day of surgery?

 - When do I need to be at the hospital?

 - What should I bring with me to the hospital?

 - Do I need to shower with any particular soap?

 What to ask your doctor before hip or knee replacement; Hip replacement - before - what to ask your doctor; Knee replacement - before - what to ask your doctor; Hip arthroplasty - before - what to ask your doctor; Knee arthroplasty - before - what to ask your doctor

-Harkness JW, Crockarell JR. In: Canale ST, Beaty JH, eds.
+Harkness JW, Crockarell JR. Arthroplasty of the hip.
+In: Azar FM, Canale ST, Beaty JH, eds.
 Campbell's Operative Orthopaedics.
-12th ed.
-Philadelphia, PA: Elsevier Mosby; 2012:chap 3.
+13th ed.
+Philadelphia, PA: Elsevier; 2017:chap 3.